grubeben/194.077-Applied-Deep-Learning/README.md

 # 194.077-Applied-Deep-Learning

-Implementation and performance of policy-based n-step A2C agent for openAI-gym environment
+Implementation and performance of an Advantage-Actor-Critic(A2C) agent for openAI-gym environment

 Video Project Presentation: https://www.youtube.com/watch?v=bbEv1J6oSts